 The Fluance RT81 was one of the top models we tested, and one of the best looking.
-You can certainly upgrade to the likes of the Audio-Technica AT-LP120BK-USB and get better sound quality, but all but the most discerning audiophiles will be pleased with the Flaunce.
+You can certainly upgrade to the likes of the Audio-Technica AT-LP120XUSB and get better sound quality, but all but the most discerning audiophiles will be pleased with the Fluance.

 As can be seen in the table above, the Fluance RT81 was one of the best overall turntables that we tested.
 Below we detail all of the tests we conducted to calculate those overall scores, and how well the Fluance performed in each.

 The Fluance scored just behind the top performers in sound quality, earning a 7 out of 10.
 The music it produced had an overall clarity that rivaled that of the likes of the top scoring Audio-Technica AT-LP120XUSB and the Pro-Ject Debut Carbon.
 Its dynamic range was also impressive, creating a well rounded soundscape with punchy loud notes and subtle ghost notes.
 However, the top scoring models both had slightly wider dynamic ranges, which made their sound have a bit more depth.
 This difference is very noticeable when listening to these turntables one right after the other, but when listening to the Fluance in isolation we didn't feel like the dynamic range was stunted, so we doubt anyone but the most selective of listeners would be disappointed with the Fluance.